emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    You will need to wait for results from Travis CI.
 [Add details of how to see them.
 RB 2023-07-01]

-   See step 6 about what to do if tests do not pass.
+   See build (step 5) about what to do if tests do not pass.

    Note: This potentially creates a branch in the GitHub repo ahead of Git Fusion doing so, but it will the same name, because of the